abetusk/dev/projects/laser-spike/laser-spike.md

 will almost surely occur but even with minimal stress on the circuit, sometimes loose connections cause intermittent failures and should be tracked down as soon as possible to prevent headaches later on.

-Also, make sure the battery is fully charged to rule out an empty battery as a possibility.

 #### The Arduino keeps resetting